Proverbs or Pythian Oracles? Sentiments and Emotions in Greek Sayings: Method

-\item \textbf{Percentage Prediction Prompting (\(Z_p\)):} Instead of directly predicting a label, the model is asked to output the probability distribution \(\hat{p}(y \mid x)\).
-This provides a measure of uncertainty and allows for further error margin in evaluation.
+\item \textbf{Probabilistic Prediction Prompting (\(Z_p\)):} Instead of predicting a single label per text $x$, the model is instructed to output a probability distribution \(\hat{p}(y \mid x)\) over all sentiment and emotion classes $y$.
+Each class is provided with examples, where the examples include percentage-based annotations designed to cover all possible sentiments and emotions by explicitly varying their intensity.
+This formulation captures model uncertainty and allows for more flexible evaluation.

 \end{itemize}